Preserve your fresh rhubarb with these spectacular rhubarb jam canning recipes. You'll be able to enjoy these tart red stalks all year long!

 Raspberry Rhubarb Jam

 She recommends Pomona's pectin, which also requires calcium water.
-You can get tips for the right amount to add to your jam from the product packaging.
+You can get tips for adding the right amount to your jam from the product packaging.

 Rhubarb Ginger Jam